storybookjs/ember/docs/configure/story-rendering.md

 </div>

-It's also possible to to programmatically modify the preview head HTML using a preset defined in the `main.js` file.
+It's also possible to programmatically modify the preview head HTML using a preset defined in the `main.js` file.
 For more information see [Preview/Manager templates](../addons/writing-presets.md#previewmanager-templates).

 ## Adding to &#60;body&#62;